DeveloperGY/math3d/docs/index.md

 # Math 3D

 Math3D is a library written in C++ with two interfaces, one for C and one for C++.
 This is so that it can be used in both C and C++ projects and take advantage of the features in each!

+Math3D is used to handles vectors, matrices, and quaternions for 3D graphics projects and can even integrate with opengl.

 ## Types